mnakao/ODP/README.md

 ## Overview
-This software is to solve APSP (All Pairs Shortest Paths) for a noweight undirected graph.
+This software is to solve Order/Degree Problem for a noweight undirected graph.
 You can create following libraries.
-* libapsp.a : Serial version
+* libodp.a : Serial version
-* libapsp_threads.a : Threads version
+* libodp_threads.a : Threads version
-* libapsp_mpi.a : MPI (Message passing Interface) version
+* libodp_mpi.a : MPI (Message passing Interface) version
-* libapsp_mpi_threads.a: MPI + Threads version
+* libodp_mpi_threads.a: MPI + Threads version
-* libapsp_cuda.a: CUDA (Compute Unified Device Architecture) version
+* libodp_cuda.a: CUDA (Compute Unified Device Architecture) version
-* libapsp_mpi_cuda.a: MPI + CUDA version
+* libodp_mpi_cuda.a: MPI + CUDA version

-## Algotherm
+## Algotherm to obtain ASPL (Average Shortest Path Length)
 Please see the paper (Open Access).
 * https://dl.acm.org/doi/10.1145/3368474.3368478